jessesquires/jessesquires.com/_posts/2015-12-17-open-source-swift-weekly-2.md

 [Max Howell](https://github.com/mxcl), [Daniel Dunbar](https://github.com/ddunbar), and [Mattt Thompson](https://github.com/mattt) have prepared [a proposal](https://github.com/apple/swift-evolution/pull/51) to add testing support to the [Swift package manager](https://github.com/apple/swift-package-manager)! *"Testing is an essential part of modern software development.
 Tight integration of testing into the Swift Package Manager will help ensure a stable and reliable packaging ecosystem.
 We propose to extend our conventional package directory layout to accommodate test modules."* 🎉

 Max Moiseev's [proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0014-constrained-AnySequence.md) to constrain `AnySequence.init` is due for review this week.
-I don't see any reason why this would fail to be accepted. *"These constraints, in fact, should be applied to `SequenceType` protocol itself (although, that is not currently possible), as we expect every `SequenceType` implementation to satisfy them already."*
+I don't see any reason why this would not be accepted. *"These constraints, in fact, should be applied to `SequenceType` protocol itself (although, that is not currently possible), as we expect every `SequenceType` implementation to satisfy them already."*

 David Hart's [proposal](https://github.com/apple/swift-evolution/blob/master/proposals/0009-require-self-for-accessing-instance-members.md) to require `self` for accessing instance members is currently under review.
 If you haven't been following along, this would make `self` *always required* even when it can be inferred implicitly.
 For example, using `self.view` versus simply `view`.
 There's a ton of discussion on the [mailing list]((https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151214/002407.html)) and [twitter](https://twitter.com/ashfurrow/status/676881928168017921).
 I'm not a fan, but I can understand some of the arguments to do this.